infernal9999/FindMyMutual/README.md

 # **Find My Mutual**

-Welcome to **Find My Mutual**, a **free platform** dedicated to simplifying mutual transfers for railway employees.
+Welcome to **Find My Mutual**, a **free platform** dedicated to simplifying mutual transfers for Railway employees.
 Our solution combines the power of **Google Sheets** and **Google Apps Script** to ensure a seamless experience.
 The site is hosted on **GitHub Pages**, with the backend deployed via Google Apps Script embedded in an `iframe` for a shorter and more reliable address.

 ---